 Cluster analysis diagrams

-Cluster analysis is an exploratory technique that you can use to visualize patterns in your project by grouping files or nodes that share similar words, similar attribute values, or are coded similarly by nodes.
-Cluster analysis diagrams provide a graphical representation of files or nodes to make it easy to see similarities and differences.
-Files or nodes in the cluster analysis diagram that appear close together are more similar than those that are far apart.
+Cluster analysis is an exploratory technique that you can use to visualize patterns in your project by grouping files or codes that share similar words, similar attribute values, or are coded similarly by codes.
+Cluster analysis diagrams provide a graphical representation of files or codes to make it easy to see similarities and differences.
+Files or codes in the cluster analysis diagram that appear close together are more similar than those that are far apart.

 You can use cluster analysis diagrams to visualize: